Ross River Virus Infection

 - Symptoms disappear eventually and leave few or no after-effects.

-- Children are less troubled by the symptoms of RRV infection than adults; the disease is usually milder and runs a shorter course.
+- Children are less troubled by the symptoms of Ross River virus infection than adults; the disease is usually milder and runs a shorter course.

 - Most people who have been exposed to Ross River virus are immune for life.

 - Ross River virus infection can be transmitted to humans by the bite of an infected mosquito.
-A variety of mosquito species can transmit RRV, biting day and/or night.
+A variety of mosquito species can transmit the Ross River virus, biting day and/or night.

-- For instance, in Australia the following species have been found to be Ross River virus carriers:
+- In Australia the following species have been found to be Ross River virus carriers:

 - Aedes vigilax, a salt marsh mosquito, bites day and night.